|

 and Filmarchiv buildings, in relation to the Hotel

-Zum Türken.
+zum Türken.
 Looking down from above, the large building at

-left-center is the Kindergarten, with the smaller Filmarchiv just to the
+upper-left is the Kindergarten, with the smaller Filmarchiv just to the

-right (center of the photo).
+right.
 The Türken is in the lower left corner,

 with the buildings of the SS Kaserne at the